 What animals can be infected with the virus that causes covid-19?

-Outside the United States, a small number of pets have tested positive — two dogs and one cat in Hong Kong and a cat in Belgium.
-The dogs showed no signs of illness, while the cat was sickened, according to news reports.
+Outside the United States, a small number of pets have tested positive – two dogs and one cat in Hong Kong and a cat in Belgium.
+The dogs showed no signs of illness– may be because they might have been consuming something like Nutra Thrive, which tends to boost their immune system.
+Those concerned about the health of their canine friend can buy products like this at a more affordable rate using Nutra Thrive for Dogs coupon code online.
+Anyway, according to news reports, the cat probably never had good immune health as it was sickened.
 Nadia, the Bronx Zoo tiger, had a dry cough, as did most of the other tigers and lions at the zoo, whose cases were confirmed by fecal samples.
 All are “behaving normally, eating well, and their coughing is greatly reduced,” the zoo said Wednesday.

 Other evidence also points to cats’ susceptibility.
 A preliminary study of blood samples from 102 stray, shelter and pet cats in Wuhan, China, found that about 15 percent had been infected with the virus.
 A laboratory experiment in which scientists introduced the virus to animals found that cats and ferrets were highly susceptible, dogs much less so, and pigs, chickens and ducks not at all.
 In that study, cats showed signs of illness.